 You can learn more about them by checking out this product on Amazon.
 It currently has a 4.5 overall rating based on 2,237 reviews.

-I hope that you enjoy this look at Fat Gripz and how it can improve your strength training efforts.
+I hope that you enjoy this Fat Gripz review.
+When used properly, this product can improve your strength training efforts.
 Overall, I’d definitely recommend having these grip strength enhancers in your gym bag.
 Fat Gripz are one of the least expensive (yet most effective) workout products I’ve tried.
 Be warned, you’ll need to start out using Fat Gripz with lighter weights (at first).